redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 ## 3.3: Generate the Colour Palette

 Since we are interested in runtime performance, we will precalculate all the possible 4-byte colour values that could be obtained from the range of iteration values between `0` and `max_iters`.
-This will then become our colour lookup table.
+This will then become our colour palette lookup table.

 ### Note on Coding Style